chikhidev/githubSync/README.md

 - The tool is only available for Linux.
 - Ensure that the directories you add are valid git repositories and you have the necessary permissions to access them.
+- Synchronization activities are logged to a log file located at `~/.gitsync/gitsync.log`.
+- Synchronization tasks are queued to ensure they run even if the computer is shut down before the scheduled time.

 ## License